New gold rush: the rise of NFTs in crypto art

-Global art sales were down year-on-year by 5% in 2019 to $64.1 billion, according to The Art Basel and UBS Global Art Market Report 2020, the key industry report with the latest available figures.
+Global art sales were down year-on-year by 22% in 2020 to $50.1 billion, according to The Art Market 2021 by Art Basel and UBS, the key industry report with the latest available figures.

-The US maintained its postion as the largest art market globally, with 44% of the global market share in 2019.
-The UK followed with 20% and China with 18%.
+The US maintained its position as the largest art market globally, with 42% of the global market share in 2020.
+The UK followed on par with China with each having a 20% share.

-Fast forward a year and the world was hit by the Coid-19 pandemic that forced galleries to close, art fairs to be postponed and auctions to be delayed.
-Like most industries however, the pandemic proved as a catalyst for digital transformation in the art world with art sales going online, virtual fairs and live online auctions.
+Like every other industry, the art world has also been grappling with challenges from the Covid-19 pandemic: galleries closed, art fairs were postponed, and auctions got delayed.
+The pandemic proved as a catalyst for digital transformation in the art world with art sales going online, virtual fairs and live online auctions.

-According to a report by Citi Private Bank, The Global Art Market and COVID-19, galleries saw their online sales grow from 10% of total sales in 2019 to 37% in the first half of 2020.
+According to Statista, galleries saw their online sales grow from $6 billion of total sales in 2019 to $12.4 billion in 2020.

 The success of virtual auctions was evidenced by the fact that Sotheby's online-only sales grew year-on-year by 413% in the first eight months of 2020, according to Citi.
 In addition, Sotheby’s debut livestreamed auction generated $363.2 million, followed by Christie’s event that achieved $420 million.

-And it was good news for investors too with Citi reporting that the Masterworks.io price-weighted All Art Index — which tracks the art market as a whole — up 5.5% in the first seven months of 2020, outperforming ten major asset classes, including developed-market stocks, developed-market investment-grade bonds private equity and real estate.
+It was not only auction houses who benefitted from online sales, but investors too with Citi reporting that the Masterworks.io price-weighted All Art Index — which tracks the art market as a whole — up 5.5% in the first seven months of 2020, outperforming ten major asset classes, including developed-market stocks, developed-market investment-grade bonds private equity and real estate.
 Contemporary art performed especially well, gaining 6.7% over the period.

 In 2020, the Artprice Global Indices performed stronger than they did before the Covid crisis, with the Contemporary Art price index showing a massive 48% increase.